 Click here to view our upcoming events.

 The Postgraduate Certificate, known as the PgCert, is designed to meet the development needs of professional services colleagues working in Higher Education.

 Click here to view more information.

-AUA has developed the Continuing Professional Development (CPD) framework to support the continuous professional development of all professional services staff working in the sector.
+AUA has developed the CPD Framework and Mark of Excellence to support the continuous professional development of all professional services staff working in the sector.

 AUA membership includes the opportunity to have your CPD formally accredited by the Association.
 Our Accredited Member category bridges the gap between standard membership and Fellowship of the AUA.